MicrosoftDocs/quantum-docs-pr/articles/relnotes/index.md

 This release contains the following:

-- adds support for a Python host.
+- Adds support for a Python host.
 The qsharp package for Python makes it easy to simulate Q# operations and functiona from within Python.
 Learn more about [Python interoperability](xref:microsoft.quantum.install.python.md).

+- The Visual Studio and Visual Studio Code extensions now support renaming of symbols (e.g., functions and operations).

+- The Visual Studio extension can now be installed on Visual Studio 2019.

 # Version 0.4.1901